The interrupted story spoke again, and this time it did not ask for anything. It simply told.

 "I am always quiet."

 They sat together without speaking.
 The tea cooled further.
 The light shifted.
 And somewhere—not in the kitchen, not in Redefora, but in the space between—a presence that had been watching her for weeks leaned slightly closer.
-She felt it as a warmth at the edge of her awareness and did not try to name it.
+She felt it as a nearness at the edge of her awareness and did not try to name it.

 The distant tremor had not moved.